 Update 13 Dec 2016:

 I have submitted a counter-affidavit protesting the DMCA notice filed against Contra Health Scam.
-However, the DMCA law requires me to disable the images in contention for a period of 10-14 days in order for the affidavit to be submitted, or else I lose access to this website.
+However, the DMCA law requires me to disable the images in contention for a period of 10-14 days for the affidavit to be submitted, or else I lose access to this website.

 Update 27 Dec 2016: